Vijay1126/100-days-of-code/log.md

 **Today's Progress**: Did 2 problems on leetcode.
 **Thoughts:** Bad day.
 Didnt get much time.
 Was busy with ML assignment.
 Managed to squeeze in two problems somehow.

+### Day 10: April 28, 2020

+**Today's Progress**: Did 4 problems on leetcode.
+**Thoughts:** Thought the Firebase tutorial M suggested found was good.
+Turns out there's some bug in the very first tutorial. can't seem to find anything else.
+Will look harder.